Random Terrain

 Atlantis (Imagic)

 Colorful arcade-like graphics and great sound effects.
-It's not the best game in the world, but it's fun for a while whenever you are in the mood for that kind of game.
+It's not the best game in the world, but it's fun for a while (whenever you are in the mood for that kind of game).

 Beamrider (Activision)

 This game is pretty good, but the screen flashes red every time you shoot an enemy, so if that kind of thing bothers you like it does me, you'll probably only play this game once every 10,000 years.
+Or we can play the hacked version that gets rid of the flashing.
+Speaking of hacks, check out the list of hacked games on the What is the Harmony Cartridge? page.

 Carnival (Coleco)

 This is another game that I like better than the arcade version.
+I get sick of it pretty fast, but it's great for a short amount of time.

 Circus Atari (Atari)